merenlab/illumina-utils/README.md

 # Questions?

-Please don't hesitate to get in touch with me via `meren at mbl dot edu`.
+Please don't hesitate to get in touch with me via `meren at uchicago dot edu`.